rowlandcoping/lost-king-part1/README.md

 The simplest method is to use a basic text editor.
 I use notepad++ on Windows or Geany on Linux, but even something as simple as Windows Notepad will do.

- - Download all files from your forked repository except for the '.devcontainer' folder and the '.gitignore' file to a folder on your local machine.
+ - Download all the files in the repository to a folder on your local machine.
+You may exclude the 'node_modules' folder and the '.eslint.js' file if you do not wish to use the linter.
  - Right click the file you wish to edit, select 'Open With' and then select your text editor of choice.

  2: VS Code in Windows